tapted/pub-dartlang/app/doc/package-layout.markdown

 [application package](glossary.html#application-package).

-\** The `packages` directories will exist locally after you're run `pub get`, but won't be checked into source control.
+\** The `packages` directories will exist locally after you're run Tavern, but won't be checked into source control.

 ## The basics